tidymodels/tidymodels.org-legacy/content/learn/develop/broom/index.markdown

 A glossary giving the currently acceptable column names outputted by `tidy()` methods can be found [at the end of this article](#glossary)).
 As a rule of thumb, column names resulting from `tidy()` methods should be all lowercase and contain only alphanumerics or periods (though there are plenty of exceptions).

-Finally, it is common for `tidy()` methods to include an option to calculate confidence/credible interval for each component based on the model, when possible.
-In this case, the `confint()` function can be used to calculate confidence intervals from a model object resulting from `lm()`:
+Finally, it is common for `tidy()` methods to include an option to calculate confidence/credible intervals for each component based on the model, when possible.
+In this example, the `confint()` function can be used to calculate confidence intervals from a model object resulting from `lm()`:

 ```r